 So what can we, as investors, take from this?

 There is a clear need for updated infrastructure across much of the US, and it is expected that the next few years may see updates to building codes in order to ensure buildings are able to better withstand extreme events.
-You may consider ensuring that Ordinance or Law coverage is included on your property policy.
+You may consider ensuring that Ordinance or Law coverage is included in your property policy.
 This coverage helps provide additional funds in the event you need to make updates to your property following a covered loss (that are unrelated to the direct cause of loss) in order to meet the latest building codes.

 One of the challenges coming out of the Texas polar vortex is that locations in that area may not have had coverage for the damage caused by burst pipes.
 This cause of loss is considered “water damage” – and is excluded from Basic Form policies.
-As uncommon as it is for Texas to reach such frigid temperatures, property owners may hedge their bets to save on premium with a Basic Form.
+As uncommon as it is for Texas to reach such frigid temperatures, property owners may hedge their bets to save on premiums with a Basic Form.
 Weigh your options and understand your exposure if there are potentially damaging exclusions on your policy just to save a little on premium.

 Preparing your properties to mitigate loss is equally important to help limit your exposure and stabilize insurance costs.